 Current UW-Madison School of Veterinary Medicine accreditation status

-Full accreditation status was most recently re-affirmed in 2015 following a full accreditation review by the Council on Education.
+Full accreditation status was most recently re-affirmed in 2022 following a full accreditation review by the Council on Education.
 The Council, on the basis of that review, granted full accreditation status for a period of seven years, subject to annual approval of reports submitted to the Council by the SVM.
-The next full accreditation review is scheduled for 2022.

 Following the award of the degree of Doctor of Veterinary Medicine (or equivalent), the new veterinarian must receive a license in order to engage in the clinical practice of veterinary medicine.
 An important step in that process is successful completion of an examination prepared and delivered by the International Council for Veterinary Assessment.
 That examination is the North American Veterinary Licensing Examination, or NAVLE®.
 The examination is administered twice annually in November/December and in April.
 The success rate, or pass rate, of the graduates of a veterinary medical educational program on the NAVLE examination is one of the factors considered by the COE in its annual consideration of the accreditation status of a school or college.